sonic-net/sonic-mgmt/docs/testplan/smart-switch/high-availability/keysight_ha_testplan.md

 established.
 * Enable csv logging and check the state of the DPUs through the API.
 * Apply and start traffic stateful and stateless.

-Configuration3
-* Configure 4 DPUs networked within separate SmartSwitches forming a HA set between SmartSwitch0 and SmartSwitch1.
-* The SmartSwitch configuration will consist of 4 DPUs sharing the same network configurations such as: IPs, MACs, VLan/VxLan, ENIs.
-SmartSwitch0 will have DPU0 and DPU1 running.
-SmartSwitch1 also will use DPU0 and DPU1 running.
-* The SONiC Switch will be configured to split traffic into two separate entities going to both SmartSwitches.
-* There will be a physical link between front panel ports of SmartSwitch0 and SmartSwitch1 and SONiC switch.
-* The HA set shall be between DPU0s in SmartSwitch0 and 1.
-Also an HA set between DPU1s in SmartSwitch0 and SmartSwitch1.
-* Verify links are up and start all protocols and verify traffic is established.
-* Enable csv logging and check the state of the DPUs through the API.
-* Apply and start traffic stateful and stateless.

 ### Test Metrics
 Each test case will use the following metrics to measure performance of the HA